Deliciously Italian authentic hazelnut Baci Di Dama Cookies (Lady’s Kisses), but made gluten free. Optional Dairy Free/Vegan recipe.

 - Cut the butter into small pieces and add to the flour with the sugar and salt.

-- Use hands to mix the ingredients together and knead until you have a smooth dough.
+- Use hands or a firm spoon to mix the ingredients together and knead until you have a smooth dough.

 - Divide the dough into small pieces (I weighed mine at about 8g each) and bring together into rough ball shapes.
 The dough will be too soft to get perfect balls at this stage, but you want about 30 equal-sized, compact ‘lumps’.